-- Of the members of the Board of Directors: the shareholders. - Of the members of the local Management Bodies: The Board of Directors. - Of the members of the Management Committee and the Solunion Group and Business Unit's Management Committee: The Board of Directors or designated committees. - Of the holders of Key Functions (and Heads of externalized Key Function): The Board of Directors or designated committees.
+- Of the members of the Board of Directors: the Shareholders. - Of the members of the Management Committee and the Company Management Committee: The Board of Directors or designated committees.

+Of the Key Function Holders (and Heads of externalized Key Function): The Board of Directors or designated committees.

-The Group must ensure that an evaluation of the fit and proper is made during the hiring process of members of Management Committee or holders of key functions, whether internal or external to the Solunion Group.
+The Company must ensure that an evaluation of the fit and proper is made during the hiring process of members of Management Committee or holders of key functions, whether internal or external to Solunion.
 Employment or service contracts may be entered into only after successful completion of a recruiting process as described below.

-• Job descriptions/fit requirements for position:
+a) Job descriptions/fit requirements for position:

 A description of the job and definition of the fitness requirements of the job, and the key tasks and responsibilities thereof are available, so as to enable sound and prudent performance of the job function.
-Candidates for membership of the Board of Directors are evaluated in accordance with the Group's legally mandated fit requirements

-• Curriculum vitae; background check:
+Candidates for membership of the Board of Directors are evaluated in accordance with the Company's legally mandated fit requirements b) Curriculum vitae; background check:

 External candidates: all candidates must present up-to-date curriculum vitae at the start of the recruitment process.
-The final candidate for a position in senior management or holder of a key function will be subject to a background check that includes:
+The final candidate for a position in Management Committee or holder of a key function will be subject to a background check that includes:

-- Submission by the candidate of copies of the required qualifications; - Submission by the candidate of a declaration of absence of negative circumstances that could not non-compliance with the fitness requirement, as well as, in its case, of an official certificate in accordance with the applicable local rules of absence of criminal condemnations (e.g. criminal records check, police clearance certificate or equivalent documents), presented not later than three months after the date of issue; - Verification of references and search in public media by the People and Sustainability Area responsible for recruitment, subject to applicable privacy laws and regulations.
+- Submission by the candidate of copies of the required qualifications; - Submission by the candidate of a declaration of absence of negative circumstances that could not non-compliance with the fitness requirement, as well as, in its case, of an official certificate in accordance with the applicable local rules of absence of criminal condemnations (e.g. criminal records check, police clearance certificate or equivalent documents), presented not later than three months after the date of issue; - Verification of references and search in public media by the People and sustainability Area responsible for recruitment, subject to applicable privacy laws and regulations.